slurmulon/hazy/README.md

 # Hazy

-> Lazy and light-weight JSON fixtures in Node
+> Lazy data fixtures in Node

 -----

-Hazy aims to ease the hassle of generating, maintaining and working with JSON fixtures by making them DRY and more expressive.
+Hazy aims to ease the hassle of generating, maintaining and working with fixtures by making them DRY and more expressive.
 Hazy lets developers describe test data in a normailzed fasion and allows for fixtures to be processed further at run-time for increased flexibility.

 ### Features